fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 All we need to do is now send over our changes to the original repository to make our contribution.

-In "Github language", this is called **"pulling a request"** because you essentially "pull" your changes into the original repository that you forked.
+In "GitHub language", this is called **"pulling a request"** because you essentially "pull" your changes into the original repository that you forked.

-1️⃣ Go now to your Github repo page online.
+1️⃣ Go now to your GitHub repo page online.
 2️⃣ Click on the `Contribute` button.
 3️⃣ Click on `Open pull request`